7yl4r/cheatsheets/git.md

 ## .gitignore
 Ignore everything inside this folder but keep the folder by adding a `.gitignore` with content :

+:warning: you can also do this with a `.gitkeep` file.

 ```
 # Ignore everything in this directory
 *